 Fresh, juicy strawberries are a good thing for your eyes, and contain plenty of vitamin C, which is an antioxidant that may help lower your risk of cataracts.
 Also, be sure to load up your plate with other vitamin C-rich foods including bell peppers, broccoli, citrus (such as orange and grapefruit) and cantaloupe.

-Besides helping with the absorption of certain nutrients, some healthy fats also contain omega-3s.
-Salmon is an excellent source of omega-3 fatty acids, which may be beneficial for eye health.
+Besides helping with the absorption of certain nutrients, some healthy fats also contain omega-3 fatty acids.
+Salmon is an excellent source of omega-3s, which may be beneficial for eye health.
 Include salmon or other types of fatty fish two to three times per week.
-Other foods that include this type of healthy fat are walnuts (which also contain eye-healthy vitamin E), flax and chia seeds.
+Other foods that include omega-3 fatty acids are walnuts (which also contain eye-healthy vitamin E), flax and chia seeds.

 Find a Nutrition Expert